Types of drugs

 Although XTC often viewed as a form of relatively low-risk drug, it can be very dangerous to the user.
 The highest risk of this drug is that it causes an elevated body temperature in the short term.
 Users sweat a lot and dry out faster.
 To combat this, users often drink excessive amounts of water, which in turn increases the risk of brain swelling.
 In some cases this can be fatal.

 The active ingredient in Ecstasy is the chemical MDMA.
-This substance increases the activity of three important neurotransmitters in the brain: Serotonin, dopamine and norepinephrine.
-The hyperactivity of serotonin in the brain creates a loving and social feeling that gives a user the impression that everyone is nice.
-When Ecstasy wears off, dopamine levels in the brain drop rapidly, which can cause a feeling of depression and irritability.
+This substance ensures an increased activity of three important neurotransmitters in the brain: Serotonin, dopamine and norepinephrine.
+The hyperactivity of serotonin in the brain creates a loving and social feeling, which gives a user the impression that everyone is nice.
+When XTC has worn off, the dopamine levels in the brain drop rapidly, which can cause a depressed and irritable feeling.
 Long-term use of Ecstasy can lead to paranoia, depression, confusion and aggression.

-Signs of regular use include disrupted sleep patterns, unusual outbursts of euphoria, and decreased alertness to pain.
-Physical effects are: sweatiness, increased blood pressure and heart rhythm, feeling sick / weak, weight loss and damage to the teeth (due to teeth grinding).
+Signs of regular use include disrupted sleep patterns, unusual bursts of euphoria and decreased alertness to pain.
+Physical effects are: sweating, increased blood pressure and heart rate, feeling sick/weak, weight loss and damage to the teeth due to teeth grinding.